-The following rules usually apply to tax credits:
+These rules apply to tax credits in general:

-- Credits that may be claimed against both income taxes and corporate license fees may be used against either or both in the same year.
+- Credits that may be claimed against both Corporate Income Tax and Corporate License Fees may be used against either or both in the same year.

 - No credit may be used more than once.

-- Credits that limit the amount that may be used in one year must be computed one credit at a time before another credit is used to reduce the remaining tax liability.
+- Credits that limit the amount that may be used in a year are computed one credit at a time before another credit is used to reduce the remaining tax liability.

 - A taxpayer may file an amended tax return for a year that is out of statute to claim a credit that can be carried forward one or more open years.
 The credits carried forward must be reduced by the amount that could have been used in the years out of statute.